-Our Group Code of Conduct and Business Ethics (our Code) sets out the ethics, principles and standards which are required to be consistently upheld by each division, business and corporate function within the Group.
+Our Group Code of Conduct and Ethics (our Code) together with our Anti-Corruption and Bribery Policy and other related policies, set out the ethics, principles and standards that are required to be consistently upheld in each business and corporate function within the Group.
 It also applies to our business partners: suppliers, agents and customers.
 Download our Code of Conduct and Business Ethics (PDF 0.13MB) to find out more.

-A Speak-Up telephone line is available in all jurisdictions where the Group’s operations are present.
-The Speak-Up line can be used by any employee in the Group and allows them to report any incidents or inappropriate behaviours in their own language.
+The Group has a Speak-Up hotline available in all countries where the Group has operations.
+The Speak-Up line can be used by any employee in the Group or by third parties and allows them to report any incidents or inappropriate behaviours in their own language.
 The confidentiality of the information reported is correctly protected.
-The Group has also carried out full refreshment training on the basic principles of our Code as well as the Speak-Up line, so it is well-known and can be used, as needed, by any employee in the organisation.
+The Group also carries out refreshment training on the basic principles of our Code as well as the Speak-Up line, so it is well known and, in the case of the Speak-Up line, can be used as needed, by any employee in the organisation.

 You can submit your concern on a confidential basis to our Speak-Up Line, which is managed for us by an independent company named Expolink, by clicking on the ‘Submit a Report’ section within this link: http://www.expolink.co.uk/stockspirits.